-Orphan's pension: 20% of the pension the deceased would have received if assessed with a permanent total disability is paid to each orphan younger than age 16 (age 21 if a student, no limit if disabled); 40% to each full orphan.
+Orphan's pension: 20% of the old-age or disability pension the deceased received or was entitled to receive if assessed with a permanent total disability is paid to each orphan younger than age 16 (age 21 if a student, no limit if disabled); 40% to each full orphan.

-Dependent parent's and grandparent's pension: If there are no other eligible survivors, 20% of the pension the deceased would have received if assessed with a permanent total disability is paid to each dependent parent or grandparent.
+Dependent parent's and grandparent's pension: If

+there are no other eligible survivors, 20% of the old-age or disability pension the deceased received or was entitled to receive if assessed with a permanent total disability is paid to each dependent parent or grandparent.

-All survivor benefits combined must not exceed 100% of the pension the deceased would have received if assessed with a permanent total disability.
+All survivor benefits combined must not exceed 100% of the old-age or disability pension the deceased received or was entitled to receive if assessed with a permanent total disability.

-Benefit adjustment: Benefits are adjusted for changes in the cost of living, depending on the financial resources of the system.
-(The last adjustment was made in 2003.)
+Benefit adjustment: Benefits are adjusted according to changes in the cost of living, depending on the financial resources of the system.